hunzsig/hunlook/src/book/singluar/en_us/update.md

 * Optimization | The demo example code of the new instruction has been fine tuned
 * Fixed | The problem of positioning the offset of the frame when the layout is modified
 * Fixed | colour.format error when containColor is nil
+* Fixed | ability.reborn data error in some cases

 > 2022/09